dawalishi0821/Hackintosh-TUF-GAMING-B660M-PLUS-WIFI-D4-i5-12490F/README.md

 ### 8.Wi-Fi

-Wi-Fi works normally,support 802.11ax(beat),Handoff works normally，in BigSur can work in both directions,Monterey in only one directions,Neither AirDrop nor Sidecar works,AirDrop can only discover devices.Above Ventura, airdrop screens are no longer supported.
+Wi-Fi works normally,support 802.11ax(beat),Handoff works normally，in BigSur can work in both directions,Monterey in only one directions,Neither AirDrop nor Sidecar works,AirDrop can only discover devices.

 [Airportitlwm driver and itlwm driver warehouse](https://github.com/OpenIntelWireless/itlwm/releases)